anthonymakela/anthonymakela.github.io/_posts/2024-02-16-flat-connections.md

 </div>

 ---

 Recall from our discussions about the Pontryagin and Chern classes that each of them is defined using the curvature matrix $\Omega$ of a connection.
-We thus obtain a sufficient condition for a vector bundle to admit a flat[^3] connection.
+We thus obtain a necessary condition for a vector bundle to admit a flat[^4] connection.

 <div class="proposition">
 If a real or complex vector bundle possesses a flat connection then all of its Pontryagin or Chern classes with rational coefficients are zero.